ludico1959/clients-n-cities/README.md

 ### 5️⃣ Creating and running the Docker containers

 Before finally running the app, you need to create the docker container to run our Postgres database.
 For that, we will use the **docker-compose.yml** file on the root of the project.
 First thing is to open your Docker Desktop and type this command on the command-line interpreter:

+*Note: There is also a Dockerfile in the root of the project, but just ignore it for this moment.
+It's goal is to create a image from this API, just like the other services in the docker-compose file: postgres and pgadmin.
+By the way, inside of this file you can see the app service commented!
+But, as I said, you don't need to worry about that.*
 ```
     docker-compose up
 ```